kenibrewer/pycytominer/CONTRIBUTING.md

 ### Python style guide

 For python code style, we use [black](https://github.com/psf/black).
+For markdown style, we use [prettier](https://prettier.io/).
 Please use black before committing any code.
 We will not accept code contributions that do not use black.
+If you have set up your development environment using one of the options above, required formatting tools will be installed and run automatically on any modified files before commits using [pre-commit](https://pre-commit.com/).

 ### Documentation style guide